 These marked reductions in observed NMHC levels in Europe since 2000 is in line with the emission data from the EMEP-West region as mentioned above.
-A quantitative comparison species by species could however, not be done since the EMEP emission data are given for NMHC as a whole and not for individual substances.
-The fact that the strongest decline is seen in the more reactive species compared to no change in ethane and propane is important for the level of secondary pollutants as O3 and PM.
-Since the potential for ozone (and PM) formation generally increases with chemical reactivity of the hydrocarbons, one would expect that the overall potential for formation of secondary pollutants will be even larger than the emission reduction of the sum of NMHC.
+A quantitative comparison species by species could not be done since the EMEP emission data are given for NMHC as a whole and not for individual substances.